WHY DEBATE

 ▼ If I'm Admitted, Will I Receive Tournament Credit?

 Yes!
-All new Acclive team members receive a $100 tuition discount and a $50 tournament credit, which can be used for Acclive League and national tournaments.
+All new members receive an $100 tuition discount and $50 in tournament credit, usable towards both Acclive League and national tournaments.

-Through the Acclive Referral Program, you can earn extra credit: for every new friend you refer, you’ll get an additional $100 tuition credit and $50 tournament credit — with no limit on how many friends you can refer!
+Through the Referral Rewards Program, you can earn additional credit: for every new friend you refer, you earn an additional $100 tuition credit and $50 in tournament credit.
+There are no limits on how much credit you earn via referrals.

 ▼ When Does My Tournament Credit Expire?